0xAgamy/Build_ML_Solutions_with_sklearn/Build_Regression_Models/README.md

 ### 3. [Simple Regression with Categorical Values (Exam Score Prediction)](03.SimpleRegression_CatValues_ExamScore.ipynb)
 This notebook covers handling categorical data for regression tasks, with a focus on preparing data and avoiding common pitfalls:
    - **Standardizing Numeric Data**: Scaling numeric features for consistent model performance.
-   - **Label Encoding and One-Hot Encoding**: Encoding categorical data for regression modeling. 'i called it Shaabanlizition :)'
+   - **Label Encoding and One-Hot Encoding**: Encoding categorical data for regression modeling. *'i called it Shaabalizition :)'*
    - **Linear Regression and the Dummy Trap**: Handling multicollinearity to avoid biased predictions.

 ### 4. [Multiple Regression with the Automobile Dataset](04.MultipleRegression_Automobile.ipynb)